 A good APY depends on the current market, economic conditions and the available alternative options.
-In today's interest rate environment, you should aim for an account that earns at least 3.50%.
+In today's savings account interest rate environment, you should aim for an account that earns at least 3.50%, with the best savings accounts offering upwards of 4.5%.
 Many banks offer interest rates at this level or higher without charging monthly fees or requiring large balances.

 Can you lose money in a high-yield savings account?

 Bank accounts are insured for up to $250,000 per person at each bank.
 If you keep your balances below this level, you will not lose money, even if the bank goes out of business.